phanirithvij/color-theme/README.md

 - [ ] store generated palettes in json file for each image and send them from that point.
 - [ ] celery is a great learning as I need to implement it in the BTP project.
 - [ ] setup a venv for this project because flask_socketio is messed up for some reason on global python site-packages.
+- [ ] Deal with spaces in uploaded file names.
+Try not to have a db for the initial version.
+Long term store original file name, generated filename in db.
+- [ ] Try catch for individual methods.
+And log to a separate file, store that failed image in a separate directory.
+Sample image `/home/rithvij/Desktop/Temp/wp2831915-black-background-png.png` from `https://img.pngio.com/black-background-png-wallpaper-cave-pretty-black-background-png-1920_1080.png`

 ### Note